Sailing Calories Burned Calculator

 How many calories does sailing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 109 calories during 30 minutes of sailing.
-This is based on a MET value of 3.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of sailing.
+This is based on a MET value of 3 for sailing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of sailing?

-The MET (Metabolic Equivalent of Task) value for sailing is 3.
+The default MET (Metabolic Equivalent of Task) value for sailing is 3, while the selected training style uses MET 3.
 This means sailing burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is sailing good for weight loss?